-The Supreme Court considered the ‘incorporation by reference’ issue in a well-reasoned and comprehensive judgment in M.R.
+Supreme Court considered the ‘incorporation by reference’ issue in M.R.
 Engineers and Contractors Private Limited v.
 Som Datt Builders Limited, (2009) 7 SCC 696 (2 Judges).

 An important proposition in M.R.
-Engineers was a distinction that the Court made between “standard form contracts” and other contracts.
-Relying on observations in Russel on Arbitration, (23rd Edition, 2007) the Court held the rule to be that an Arbitration Clause in an earlier contract cannot be incorporated by a general reference.
+Engineers was a distinction Court made between “standard form contracts” and other contracts.
+Relying on observations in Russel on Arbitration, (23rd Edition, 2007) Court held, an Arbitration Clause in an earlier contract cannot be incorporated by a general reference.
 The exception to the rule is a reference to a standard form of contract by a trade association or a professional institution in which case a general reference would be sufficient for incorporation of an Arbitration Clause.

-“The development of law regarding incorporation after the judgment in M.R.
-Engineers requires careful consideration…
+“The development of law regarding incorporation, after M.R.
+Engineers, requires careful consideration…

-A perusal of Russell on Arbitration, (24th Edition, 2015) would demonstrate the change in position of law pertaining to incorporation when read in conjunction with the earlier edition relied upon by this Court in M.R.
+A perusal of Russell on Arbitration, (24th Edition, 2015) would demonstrate a change in position of law pertaining to incorporation when read in conjunction with the earlier Edition relied upon by this Court in M.R.
 Engineers’ case.

-The question whether the general words of incorporation are sufficient to incorporate an Arbitration Agreement arose for consideration of the High Court of Justice, Queen’s Bench Division, Commercial Court in Sea Trade Maritime Corporation v.
-Hellenic Mutual War Risks Association (Bermuda) Limited, The Athena, EWHC 2530 (Comm).
-In the said case the difference between incorporation in a ‘single contract case’ (where the Arbitration Clause is in standard terms to be found in another document) and a ‘two contract case’ (where the Arbitration Clause is contained in a secondary document which is a contract to which at least one party is different from the parties to the contract in question) was recognized.
+The question, whether general words of incorporation are sufficient to incorporate an Arbitration Agreement, arose for consideration of High Court of Justice, Queen’s Bench Division, Commercial Court in Sea Trade Maritime Corporation v.
+Hellenic Mutual War Risks Association (Bermuda) Limited, Athena, EWHC 2530 (Comm).
+In the said case, difference between incorporation in a ‘single contract case’ (where the Arbitration Clause is in standard terms to be found in another document) and a ‘two contract case’ (where the Arbitration Clause is contained in a secondary document which is a contract to which at least one party is different from the parties to the contract in question) was recognized.